 Choose either to install the license key now, or to upload it later from the Admin UI.
 If you choose to leave this entry blank, the system defaults to running as the Community Edition.
-For further information, see "The Community Edition" on page 35.
+For further information, see The Community Edition.